oshamray/Stock-Data-Analysis-with-TA-Lib/README.md

 Who is trading and use candlestick models systems, know perfect how work with models.
 This program help find the days when some model happened and no need search manualy or use special programs for this.

+# First part:
+first part of my project, I show how install the TA-Lib for Colab users

+# Second part:
+second part of project I take one model and i tested on INTC stock

+# End of project:
+I added all candlestick models